Niagara Scenic Parkway: History

+Construction

 Proposals for a freeway to connect downtown Niagara Falls with the proposed Niagara Thruway, a spur of the New York State Thruway, surfaced by the 1950s.
 The general routing of the highway would begin at the Rainbow Bridge in downtown and parallel NY 384 on its north side to the North Grand Island Bridge, where it would turn south to meet the northern terminus of the Niagara Thruway.
 However, by the 1960s, a new alignment along the bank of the Niagara River and through the Niagara Falls State Park was selected instead.
 Two portions of the "Niagara Parkway", as it was then known, were completed by 1962.
 The first extended from the Niagara Thruway (Interstate 190) to the Rainbow Bridge.
 Another, representing a northward extension of the parkway, was open along the Niagara Gorge's eastern edge from Niagara Avenue to U.S. Route 104 in Lewiston.
 At the time, the sections from the Rainbow Bridge to Niagara Street and US 104 to Ridge Road in Lewiston were under construction.
 Both were open to traffic by 1964.
 An extension of the parkway, formerly named the "Robert Moses State Parkway" after public works developer Robert Moses, now named the Niagara Scenic Parkway, north to NY 18 in Porter was completed by 1968.
 A spur to Fort Niagara was built as part of the extension.